 If you want to work as efficiently as possible, I suggest setting your settings immediately and selecting the ‘make default setting’ option at the bottom of the dialog.

 Once you’ve found your Sketch layout dialog, it is time to set up your settings.

 As you can see, the layout dialog in Sketch shows several settings you can play around with.
 These include the following.

 - Gutter height.

 - Row height.

-This looks like a lot at first but worry not.
-These layout settings are connected.
-By changing the total width and the number of columns, most of the other layout settings change accordingly.
 In some cases, you do not need to use rows.
 Because of this, you do not need to set the gutter height and row height.